gsouf/khronos-js/README.md

 khronos-js
 ==========

-KhronosJs is a JS Library specialized for drawing temporal charts.
+KhronosJs is a JS Library specialized in drawing temporal charts.

 Be aware that it has been built under specific requirements and currently it mays no support all of your needing.